-Tub girder modeled with a combination of member and plate elements.
-With this type, the top flanges are modeled as beam elements (members), the bottom flange and web of the girder are modeled as plate elements.
-The top flanges of the girder is connected to the deck with rigid beam elements.
+Tub girder modeled with a combination of member and shell elements.
+With this type, the top flanges are modeled as beam elements (members), the bottom flange and web of the girder are modeled as shell elements.
+The top flange of the girder is connected to the deck with rigid beam elements.

-Tub girder as beam and plate elements
+Tub girder as beam and shell elements

-In this tutorial example, we will use the second option to model the flanges of the I-girder as members and the web as plate elements.
+In this tutorial example, we will use the second option to model the flanges of the I-girder as members and the web as shell elements.

-In the Girder Type input field, click drop-down list box and select i girder (flanges as members, web as plate element).
+In the Girder Type input field, click drop-down list box and select i girder (flanges as members, web as shell element).